BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-Specific.md

 | **Results** | ✦Understanding of possible security risks. ✦Better understanding of risk functions that need to be tested. ✦Reusable catalog of possible attacks. ✦Mapping of security vulnerabilities to safety-relevant functions. | ✦Better preperation against emerging security vulnerabilities. ✦Simpler testing through tightly defined test environments. ✦Improved test coverage by documenting all pentesting procedures. ✦All tests are up-to-date with latest security vulnerabilities. | ✦Possibility to test products independently of their hardware. ✦Possibility to conduct followup tests for new security vulnerabilities for every product. ✦Always up to date Security standards. ✦Outline of the individual steps of penetration testing within the projects lifecycle. ✦Guideline on appropriate methods for processing the feedback of penetration tests. |

 # Lifecycle Security Design: SD1

 ### Identify security risks and attack potentialities for individual projects

 ## Activities

 ##### A. Compile a threat and risk analysis in due consideration of security goals

 Start with a summary of security relevant features and compile a security and risk analysis in regard to potential attacks for every feature.
 A risk function or risk matrix or EN61508 or ISO26262 can be used to support the analysis.
 EN61508 defines Safety Integrity Level (SIL) that is also used by ISO26262 as Automotive SIL (ASIL).
 (A)SIL provides a way to classify risks and validate if they meet security requirements.
 Security relevant features can be identified by listing all features of a product and come up with different scenarios and situations in which security could be affected by the feature.
 Then identify all internal and external components that influence a product's security relevant features.
 Security goals should be drafted in such a way that the elaborated risks will not occur.

 In the second step, define all known attacks on the identified functions---also think about functions that are similar to the identified ones---and carve out attack surfaces.
 Assign a risk level to every found attack by, e.g., considering the frequency of occurrence of such an attack and the severity of resulting harms.

 During this activity developers and penetration testers should work together in several meetings.
 Also offer a security training for staff members.
 Different views of external advisors can be helpful.

 ##### B. Set up an attack pattern catalog

-TODO
+To prepare for penetration tests you shoud create and maintain an attack pattern catalog across all products.
+For this, known attacks that are relevant to one or more products should be gathered.
+In addition, attacks that are only known by your company are to be included, e.g. from previous penetration tests.
+The gathered information can than be used to create attack patterns.
+Experiences from penetration test can also be of great help here.
+An attack pattern is an abstract mechanism that describes how an attack works.
+It should begin with the name and include its probability, the exploitability for security, and the severity of the attack.
+Then, it should list the affected domain, the used mechanisms, and link possible attacks that follow the same schema.
+In addition, a short text with a description should be included.
+The goal, the motivation and the necessary abilities of the attacker should be documented as well.
+Then follows a detailed explanation of the attack.
+This should include the exploited vulnerability, necessary tools, and the exact steps of the process, dependencies, possible follow-up attacks and indicators and obfuscation.
+In addition, known examples should be provided in the form of code or known attacks and possible defense mechanisms proposed (mitigation).
+In the end, if existing, relationships with other known patterns or vulnerabilities can also be listed.
+For the creation and maintainng of the catalog several meetings are needed.

 ##### ASSESSMENT

-* TODO SD1 assessment list
+* Do projects execute risk analysis (e.g., in regard to (A)SIL)?
+* Are identified attack patterns documented?

 ##### RESULTS

-* TODO SD1 result list
+* Understanding of possible security risks. ✦Better understanding of risk functions that need to be tested.
+* Reusable catalog of possible attacks. ✦Mapping of security vulnerabilities to safety-relevant functions.

 ##### SUCCESS METRICS

 * 75% of all projects have compiled a risk analysis
 * 50% of all projects have compiled attack patterns

 ##### COSTS

 * Setup and maintenance of project artifacts for risk analysis of attack patterns

 ##### PERSONNEL

 * Developer
 * Architects
 * Penetration testers